-In addition to the staff changes, our offices will be moving to a new, permanent location, due to building renovations and Penn State College of Engineering relocations.
-The PHRC offices will be in the Lidia Manson Building at 3127 Research Drive, State College, Pennsylvania, which is where most of our research laboratory facilities are located.
+In addition to the staff changes, our offices moved to a new, permanent location due to building demolition and renovations leading to Penn State College of Engineering relocations at the Penn State University Park campus.
+The PHRC offices are all located in the Lidia Manson Building at 3127 Research Drive in State College, Pennsylvania, in addition to most of the PHRC research and laboratory facilities.